False Impersonation of a Law Enforcement Officer

 - Beverage enforcement agent;

-- Any member of the Florida Commission on Offender Review and any administrative aide or supervisor employed by the commission;
+- Member of the Florida Commission on Offender Review and any administrative aide or supervisor employed by the commission;

 Attorney for False Personation Crimes in Tampa, FL

 If you were charged with impersonating a police officer or another specified person listed in Section 843.08, F.S., then contact an experienced criminal defense attorney in Tampa, FL.
 Our main office is located in downtown Tampa in Hillsborough County.
-We have a second office in New Port Richey in Pasco County.
+We have additional offices in New Port Richey in Pasco County and in Clearwater in Pinellas County, FL.

 We can help you understand the elements of false impersonation, the penalties that can be imposed after a conviction, and the best ways to fight the charges.
 Our attorneys also represent clients charged under Section 817.02 with the related crime of Obtaining Property by False Personation.